Door hardware and low-voltage wiring for Santa Clara and Bay Area properties.

 Electrified hardware

-Electric strikes, maglocks, power transfer, request-to-exit behavior, door position context, and controlled release needs
+Electric strikes, maglocks, electrified latch retraction, power transfer, request-to-exit behavior, door position context, and controlled release needs

 03